songnon/rate_limiter/README.md

 ## Usage/Example

 Following is a simple example.
-Please refer to `examples/` directory for more examples.
+Please refer to `examples/` directory for more examples (e.g. multiprocessing).

 ```python
 import uuid